QijingZheng/pyband/README.md

 # Examples
 ## pyband

-When no arguments is given, `pyband` reads in `OUTCAR` (optionally `KPOINTS`) and find the band information within.
-It then plot the resulting band structure and save it as `band.png`.
+When no argument is given, `pyband` reads in `OUTCAR` (optionally `KPOINTS`) and find the band information within.
+It then plots the resulting band structure and save it as `band.png`.

 ```$ pyband```